lindorffs/virshyt/README.md

 # virshyt: for when virsh is just to much
+## I AM NOT A COMPSCI MAJOR BY ANY MEANS.
+## THAT MEANS THIS CODE IS AS FAR FROM ANY
+## STANDARD AS POSSIBLE.
+ENJOY THE SHYTSHOW
 lets face it. restarting all the things is just hard. this makes it kind of easier?